 server.conf as the default mode for all rolling restarts triggered by a configuration bundle push.
 For instructions, see Set searchable rolling restart as default mode for bundle push.

-For more information, see Use searchable rolling restart.
+For more information, see Perform a rolling restart of an indexer cluster.

 Rollback the configuration bundle